-Students have the opportunity to study in areas such as: archaeology, environmental science, human geography, physical geography, remote sensing, and urban & regional studies.
-We also offer a concentration in geographical information science (GIS), and combined or multidiciplinary degrees.
+Students have the opportunity to study in areas such as archaeology, environmental science, human geography, physical geography, remote sensing, and urban & regional studies.
+We also offer a concentration in geographical information science (GIS) and combined or multidisciplinary degrees.
 Click on the icons above for more information about our programs.

 Put Your Knowledge to Work

 Whether you’re looking for a more in-depth learning experience by assisting with research projects on campus or by testing your knowledge in a real-life work setting, we can help!
 The University of Lethbridge is proud to offer you an exceptional opportunity to explore professional development through academic programs and services designed to give you a competitive edge in a fast-changing world.

 You have a bright future — experience it via Career Bridge at uLethbridge!